amarin/sphinx-vcs-changelog/README.txt

 ********************

-sphinx-vcs-changelog is an extension to the Sphinx documentation tool supporting git history excerpts includes into your documentation.
+sphinx-vcs-changelog is an extension to the Sphinx documentation tool supporting git history excerpt includes into your documentation.
 Useful in cases for release changelogs or describe specific changes in documentation.